 Creating special needs trust is a powerful tool.
 Many children with special needs are eligible for supplemental security income (SSI), Medicaid, and even subsidized housing.
-All of these programs are excellent resources for your special needs child to utilize.
+These programs provide excellent resources for your child with special needs.

-A special needs trust allows you to hand down your assets without making someone ineligible for the benefits that they rely on.
-However, there are people with special needs who may not qualify for SSI or Medicaid.
-But due to their disabilities, they are not fully capable of taking care of themselves.
-In such cases, it’s important to work with a skilled New Jersey special needs trust attorney who can help you create a trust that addresses the unique needs of your loved one.
-At Matus Law Group, our team may be able to help you overcome the challenges of raising a special needs child
+A special needs trust allows you to pass down your assets without disqualifying your loved one from the benefits they depend on.
+Some individuals with special needs might not qualify for SSI or Medicaid but still require assistance due to their disabilities.
+In such cases, it’s crucial to work with a skilled New Jersey special needs trust attorney who can help you create a trust tailored to your loved one’s unique needs.
+At Matus Law Group, our experienced team can help you overcome the challenges of raising a child with special needs.
+Contact us today at (732) 785-4453 to learn more about how a special needs trust can secure your loved one’s future while preserving their access to essential benefits.

 Discretionary Trusts Explained